Sarbani: Sarbani tribes

-Abubakar Siddique writes that "Under the prevailing classifications, Pashtuns are divided into four main tribal groupings: the Sarbani, Bettani, Ghurghust and Karlani...
+Abubakar Siddique writes that "Under the prevailing classifications, Pashtuns are divided into four main tribal groupings: the Sarbani, Bettani, Ghurghust and Karlani.
 The Sarbanis are divided into two branches: the Sharkbun and the Kharshbun.
-The most significant tribes of this branch today are the Yusufzai, Sherani, Tareen, Urmer, Durranis, Khalils, Mohmands, Daudzai, Chamkanis, Shinwari and Tarkalani."
+The most significant tribes of this branch today are the Chamkani, Daudzai, Mandanr, Utmanzai, Durrani, Loni (Pashtun tribe), Kansi, Khalil, Mohmand, Sherani, Shinwari, Tareen, Tarkalani, and Sudhan, Yusufzai.